thespcrewroy/SoftwareEngineeringTutorials/README.md

 ## Frontend
 * **PHP:** server-side scripting language primarily used to build dynamic websites
+* **Javascript XML (JSX):** a JavaScript syntax extension used in React to interface components with HTML-like code inside JavaScript
+* **Typescript XML (TSX):** Combines Typscript with JSX to build components HTML-like code inside JavaScript

 ## Backend
 * **Ruby:** dynamic OOP programming language designed for simplicity and developer productivity